Who Works for Us

 I'm Ryan Marquardt and I am running for the Iowa House District 25.
 As a fifth generation Madison County Farmer, I am invested in Iowa and I want Iowa to once again invest in the people of Iowa, the communities we call home, and the land we love.
 I want an Iowa where our kids can earn a good education, find a solid paying job or start a business of their own, and raise their families.
 But more importantly, I want to have a state where our young adults and graduates want to stay, want to build their lives, and want to invest in Iowa.
 We can make this happen one community at a time.
 Let's build an Iowa that works for us, the people of Iowa.

 I am a farmer, father, and life-long Iowan.
 My father grew up in northern Madison County on the family farm, and my mother grew up in Albia, the daughter of an auto parts store owner and a high school school teacher.
 My parents met at Iowa State University, and were married in Van Meter in 1980.
 They had planned to return to the family farm in Madison County, but that was the height of the farm crisis.
-One phone call in 1980 from my Grandma to my Dad where she told him, "The farm isn't making any money, you better find a job in town," changed their plans.
+One phone call in 1980 where my Grandma told my Dad, "The farm isn't making any money, you better find a job in town," changed their plans.
 So, I grew up in Ames, Iowa.

 As a child, I always enjoyed visits to the farm.
 I remember during one such visit I was gazing out across the landscape and my mother came up to me and said, "You look like you belong here."
 I lost my mother to a sudden stroke in 2014, so I cherish these little memories.